Key Takeaways

 - One-time onboarding is billed separately at $1,300

-Once a mid-tier subscription is combined with online ordering, one or two add-ons, and moderate order volume, the final monthly spend can differ marginally from the plan price shown on the pricing page.
+With Popmenu pricing, once a mid-tier subscription is combined with online ordering, one or two add-ons, and moderate order volume, the final monthly spend can differ substantially from the plan price shown on the pricing page.

 Restaurant profile